 Our experience of Covid 19 has highlighted how easily we can all become disconnected and isolated from family, loved ones and each other.

-As an Ohana Champion we believe that you can make a real difference by, supporting parents to grow their confidence, skills, resilience, and support networks.
-Helping them to be the parents that they want to be for their children.
+As an Ohana Champion, you can make a real difference by supporting parents to grow their confidence, skills, resilience, and support networks.

 You will be asked to provide emotional and practical support to parents and their children, by building a meaningful and positive relationship, to do this Champions are being asked to provide a minimum commitment of 2 years.